grauds/clematis.doc/docs/clematis-explained/cucumber-playwright.md

 }
 ````

-The next step is to install/update Playwright collection of browsers:
+The next step is to install/update a Playwright collection of browsers:

 ````bash
 npx playwright install